BSc 2nd Year Microbiology Prokaryotes Other than Eubacteria Notes Study Material

 (8) Mostly free-living; parasites and saprophytes.

 They are true cells.
 Like animal cells, they have, however, no demonstrable cell walls.
-The sole retaining structure is the cytoplasmic membrane which like most other cell membranes is phospho-lipid-protein bilayer or unit type, continuous, flexible and 7-11 nm thick.
+The sole remaining structure is the cytoplasmic membrane which like most other cell membranes is phospho-lipid-protein bilayer or unit type, continuous, flexible, and 7-11 nm thick.

-However, cells of mollicutes divide unevenly into very minute bodies called the elementary bodies or minimal reproductive units.
-They are commonly formed inside the large bodies or mature cells.
+However, cells of mollicutes divide unevenly into very minute bodies called elementary bodies or minimal reproductive units.
+They are commonly formed inside large bodies or mature cells.
 These elementary bodies range in size from about 330 nm to 450 nm.
-These can pass through bacteria retaining filters like viruses but are viable on ordinary media.
-These have bacteria-like structure.
+These can pass through bacteria-retaining filters like viruses but are viable on ordinary media.
+These have a bacteria-like structure.
 These bodies are often cited as the smallest independently living entities.
 These represent a stage in the life cycle.
-They enlarge to form long filaments and mycelia and chains of minute spheres like conidia but much smaller in size.
+They enlarge to form long filaments and mycelia and chains of minute spheres like conidia but are much smaller in size.

-It is thought by some that these conidia-like bodies are liberated and that each increases in size to become larger body several µm in diam, inside which new elementary bodies are formed.
-These are released by rupture of the membrane of larger body.
-Growth rate of mycoplasma is very rapid, generation time 1-3 hrs.
+It is thought by some that these conidia-like bodies are liberated and that each increases in size to become a larger body several µm in diam, inside which new elementary bodies are formed.
+These are released by the rupture of the membrane of a larger body.
+The growth rate of mycoplasma is very rapid, with a generation time of 1-3 hrs.
 Like viruses and animal cells, mycoplasmas are resistant to penicillin.
-Many other type of structures are also present.
+Many other types of structures are also present.
+(BSc Microbiology Prokaryotes Other than Eubacteria Notes Study Material)

-The 16S rRNA sequencing has confirmed that the mollicutes are a coherent phylogenetic group closely related to the clostridia.
-Five genera are recognised in the mollicutes, distinguishing features of which are as follows:
+The 16S rRNA sequencing has confirmed that the mollicutes are a coherent phylogenetic group closely related to clostridia.
+Five genera are recognized in the mollicutes, distinguishing features of which are as follows:

 Plant-pathogenic Mollicutes